ignite/cli/docs/docs/02-guide/03-hello-world.md

 ---
-description: Build your first blockchain and your first Cosmos SDK module.
+description: Build your first blockchain and your first Cosmos SDK query.
 title: Hello World
 ---